-At December 31, 2016, the twelve securities with unrealized losses have depreciated 0.21% from the Credit Bank's amortized cost basis.
-All of these securities are either guaranteed by federal insurance, the Belgium Government, and/or secured by mortgage loans.
+At December 31, 2017, the 2 2 securities with unrealized losses have depreciated 0.42% from the Credit Bank's amortized cost basis.
+All of these securities are either guaranteed by federal insurance and/or the Belgium Government.
 These unrealized losses relate principally to current interest rates for similar types of securities.
 In analyzing an issuer's financial condition, management considers whether the securities are issued by the federal government or its agencies, whether downgrades by bond rating agencies have occurred, and the results of reviews of the issuer's financial condition.
-As management has the ability to hold securities until maturity or for the foreseeable future for those classified as available-for-sale, no declines are deemed to be other-than-temporary.
+As management has the ability to hold securities until maturity or for the foreseeable future for those classified as available for-sale, no declines are deemed to be other than temporary.